 Exposure to the sun:

-Photoaging, or changes that occur due to the sun, is by far the biggest culprit in the causation of wrinkles.
+Photoaging, or changes that occur due to the sun, is by far the biggest culprit in the causation of wrinkles, and can be reduced though regular use of safe, toxin-free sunscreens.
 The National Center for Biotechnology Information asserts that photoaging is responsible for 80 percent of wrinkles.
 When UVA rays penetrate deep into the skin’s dermal layer, it causes the breakdowns of our much-needed collagen and elastin.
 As these essential proteins break down, the skin begins to sag and wrinkle.
 Wrinkles are just one effect stemming from sun damage; photoaging also causes sun spots, rough texture, pigmentation problems, and can even lead to the development of deadly skin cancer.

 Until we find the fountain of youth, we can’t stop aging – but we can control it.
 If you know the causes of wrinkles, you can begin to avoid their sources.
 To keep your complexion looking youthful and radiant, follow a few simple steps.